Genivia/ugrep/README.md

            -A NUM, --after-context=NUM
                   Print  NUM  lines  of  trailing  context  after  matching lines.
                   Places a --group-separator between contiguous groups of matches.
                   See  also options -B, -C, and -y.
+Disables multi-line matching.

            -a, --text
                   Process a binary file as if it were text.
 This is equivalent to